nyu-oop-sp18/class05/README.md

 generic class for different specialized types within the same program, then the JVM will have to load the byte code for each of those versions into memory at run-time.
 This incurs a constant space overhead.
+Moreover, compilation time will increase.
 However, this overhead is usually negligible compared to the space overhead caused by auto-boxing.
 Therefore, most of the generic classes provided by the Scala API are specialized for all primitive value types.

 Type erasure and specialization are common techniques used by compilers to implement parametric polymorphism in programming